maxhbr/LDBcollector/md/psfrag.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, this license is considered Free, but GPL-incompatible only when used for TeX files.
-In all other use cases, this may not be true. (source:
+-   “Per Fedora, this license is considered Free, but GPL-incompatible only when used for TeX files.
+In all other use cases, this may not be true. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/psfrag.yml "Scancode"))

 URLs